-Residence Groups that wish to hold events in residence buildings must fill out an Event Permit and obtain the signatures of the Residence Life Manager, and, in cases where alcohol will be served, the Associate Director, Residence Life.
+Residence Groups that wish to hold events in residence buildings must fill out an Event Permit and obtain the signatures of the Residence Life Manager, and, in cases where alcohol will be served, the Senior Director, Student Housing and Hospitality Services and the Associate Director, Residence Life.

 How to submit the Event Permit

 Fill out the entire form by hand or electronically, get all the required signatures/initials, and either scan it and email it to residence.life [at] mcgill.ca or bring it in person to Carrefour Sherbrooke (475 Sherbrooke Street West, 2nd floor).

 Please familiarize yourself with the Student Housing Tabling and Poster Policy.

 Pets are not permitted in any residence buildings on McGill Campus.

 Students are obliged to adhere to Provincial laws as well as McGill University and Residences policies pertaining to the use of alcohol on the premises.

 It is a serious offence to tamper with and/or cause damage to fire safety and prevention equipment (including but not limited to smoke detectors, fire hoses, pull stations, sprinkler heads, fire extinguishers, emergency lighting, breaker switches and fire exit doors).
 Doing so places lives in danger and will not be tolerated.
 Residents who tamper with fire safety and prevention equipment: